Cookadle/cart253/frogfrogfrog/ideas.md

 scoring system
- could be negative value ,every fly eaten is one less annoying frog in this damned world,icon next to number could be a happy child smiling idk
+ could be negative value ,every fly eaten is one less annoying frog in this damned world,icon next to number could be a happy child smiling idk a fly lays up to 75 to 150 eggs so assign fly value as random between <75-150>

  ending
  frog get fatter ,max fatness is 125